 - The table name is always unique within the worksheet.

 - The maximum length of the table name is 255 characters.

 In this article, we described three types of Excel tables.
 We showed the advantages and the process of those applications in detail.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.
+Please comment down below if you have any suggestions.